 Council planning officers, the Liverpool Local Planning Panel and the Sydney Western City Planning Panel make planning decisions on a range of development applications.
+The elected Mayor and Councillors do not make decision on Development Applications under NSW law.
 When making decisions on these developments, consideration is given to whether development proposals are in accordance with the zone objectives and development standards in the Liverpool Local Environmental Plan or State Environmental Planning Policies and development controls within the Development Control Plan as well as public interest and other applicable policies and guidelines.
-Development applications may be for residential, commercial or industrial development, subdivision, change of use or other development proposals
+Development applications may be for residential, commercial or industrial development, subdivision, change of use or other development proposals.

-6.2 Strategic Planning

-Strategic planning is an essential aspect of our work where we set the strategic direction, vision and context for land use planning in Liverpool.
-It involves planning for our community which integrates social, environmental and economic factors with our areas special attributes.
+6.2 Strategic PlanningStratege planning is an essential aspect of our work where we set the strategic direction, vision and context for land use planning in Liverpool.
+It involves planning for our community which integrates social, environmental and economic factors with our areas special attributes release, renewal of established areas, rezonings, the formulation of Development Control Plans (DCP's), major development projects, and associated strategic environmental and urban policy.

-Examples of this work include the development of and amendments to our Local Strategic Planning Statement (LSPS), planning proposals for amendments to our Local Environmental Plan, amendments to, or new Development Control Plans, Development Contributions Plans and other plans and strategies.
+Examples of this work include the development of and amendments to our local strategic planning statement (LSPS), planning proposals for amendments to our Local Environmental Plan, amendments to or new Development Control Plans, Development Contributions Plans and other plans and strategies.